-This report is a snapshot of the quality of the drinking water that we provided last year.
-The statistics in this report are based on testing done throughout 2018 and prior years.
+This report is a snapshot of the quality of the drinking water that we provided over the past year.
+The statistics in this report are based on testing done throughout 2020 and prior years.
 We hope you will find it helpful to know the sources of your water and the process by which safe drinking water is delivered to your home.